CS 733 (Also ECE and MATH): Spring 1999

 - Course Overview

-- Introduction: storage schemes.
+- Introduction: linear algebra, storage schemes.

 - Gaussian elimination: dense, error analysis, sparse.